 Here you will find more information about the different question types you can add to your survey.

-The CES question measures the Customer Effort Score, it focuses on the question: ‘How much effort did you personally have to put forth to handle your request?’.
+The CES question measures the Customer Effort Score, it focuses on the question: How much effort did you personally have to put forth to handle your request?.
 The Customer Effort Score is a good indicator for repeated purchases.
-By selecting one of the Starred emoticons (see image), the customer can easily specify how much effort it took.
+By selecting one of the Starred emoticons, the customer can easily specify how much effort it took.

 The CES 2 is the upgraded version of the initial Customer Effort Score.
 This question type also measures the effort a customer personally has to put forth.
 The question is however positively formulated and is based on a 7-point scale.

 Updated 8 months ago